 - Click to create a new template and in the body of the template, you need to write the email message you wish to be sent out to customers when confirming their job.
 This can include keywords for the job’s details (for example time, date and reference).

 - To allow recipients to confirm their job, you will need to insert the keyword for job confirmation link.
-To do this, click the ‘Insert keyword’ button (furthest right along the editing option buttons) and under the ‘Jobs’ tab, scroll down and find ‘Confirmation link’.
+To do this, click the ‘Insert keyword’ button and under the ‘Jobs’ tab, scroll down and find ‘Confirmation link’.

 - Once you have finalised the content of the template, you need to set the Usage; click on the Usage tab and click +Add.
 For the template to be available as a job confirmation email, you need to choose ‘Email’ as the default format and then select ‘Job confirmation’ as the type.
 The option to choose a job type will then appear; select ‘Any type’ or choose a particular job type and then click Save.
 This Usage will now appear on the list of usages.

 - Now navigate to your Schedule and from the Daily View click on the job you wish to send a job confirmation email for.
 Click on the option ‘Send confirmation’ and an email pop-up will appear allowing you to customise the message.
 Above the text box, click on ‘Templates’ and select the template you have just created from the drop-down list.
 You will now see your template appear in the text box, and any keywords will be populated with up-to-date information, including the link for job confirmation.
 Your message is now ready to send.

 - Your contact will receive the email and they can click on the job confirmation link to confirm their job/appointment.
 Once they have done this, the status of job will automatically update and you will see that the job’s outline on the schedule will change from red to green.

 Example 2- A PDF template for creating a job card for a completed job.

 - Create job card in the Microsoft Word Add-In: Please see the separate section above for a detailed explanation of how to do this.